-- To be aware of fact and fiction with regard to relationships between young people's health, activity and fitness.
+- demonstrate an awareness of fact and fiction with regard to relationships between young people's health, activity and fitness

-- To consider how the physical education curriculum can contribute to public health through the design and implementation of practices which promote active, healthy lifestyles.
+- understand how the physical education curriculum can contribute to public health through the design and implementation of practices which promote active, healthy lifestyles

-- To learn about current strategies for increasing young people's participation in physical activities.
+- understand current strategies for increasing young people's participation in physical activities.

 Study this free course

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!